 African-Americans have the highest risk of being diagnosed with, and dying from, colorectal cancer.
 Among Caucasians, Jews of Eastern European (Ashkenazi) descent have a higher rate of colorectal cancer.
 Asian Americans/Pacific Islanders, Hispanics/Latinos, and American Indians/Alaska Natives have a lower risk than Caucasians.

 About 20% to 25% of colorectal cancers occur among people with a family history of the disease.
 People who have more than one first-degree relative (sibling or parent) with the disease are especially at high risk.
 The risk is even higher if the relative was diagnosed with colorectal cancer before the age of 60.

 A small percentage of people with colorectal cancer have an inherited genetic abnormality that causes the disease.
 Syndromes associated with genetic mutations include familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).

-- Hereditary Nonpolyposis Colorectal Cancer (HNPCC): HNPCC is also known as Lynch syndrome.
-Most people who inherit the abnormal gene develop colon cancer by age 45.
-HNPCC is caused by mutations in several genes.
+- Hereditary Nonpolyposis Colorectal Cancer (HNPCC).
+HNPCC is also known as Lynch syndrome.
+Most people with Lynch syndrome develop colon cancer by age 45.
+HNPCC is caused by a mutation in one of several different genes.
 People with HNPCC are prone to other cancers, including uterine and ovarian cancers, as well as cancers of the small intestine, liver, urinary tract, and central nervous system.